Glam-cat/DND/Under Construction/Potion crafting.md

 	- Poison resistance until a long or short rest
 - **Pretty Blossom**
 	- On contact - Causes rashes to break out if a creature fails a constitution saving throw
+- Fools gold
+	- Ingested - Gain a phobia to gold for the next hour if a creature fails a constitution saving throw